Madelovina/Euler-s-Method/README.md

 ```

 ## Usage
 There is already a `.jar` file provided in the output folder.
 However, you may also compile it yourself.
+Implementaion for starting x value has not been added.

 ```bash
 javac Main.java